Duaclyr Genevair, 340 mcg+11.8 mcg/dose 60 doses

 Overdose

-There is limited experience with overdose treatment of Duaclir Januair.
-High doses of Duaclir Januair may increase the symptoms and manifestations of anticholinergic and/or β2-adrenergic effects; the most common are: blurred vision, dry mouth, nausea, muscle spasm, tremor, headache, palpitations and arterial hypertension.
+Experience in the treatment of overdose with Duaklir Genuair is limited.
+High doses of Duaklir Genuair may lead to increased symptoms and manifestations of anticholinergic and/or β2-adrenergic effects; the most common of which are: blurred vision, dry mouth, nausea, muscle spasms, tremors, headache, palpitations and hypertension.

-In case of overdose, the use of Duaclir Genuair should be discontinued.
+In case of overdose, use of Duaklir Genuair should be discontinued.
 Supportive and symptomatic therapy is indicated.

 ---|---|